nukopian/DBIx-Squirrel/README.md

     The current size of the results buffer.
 That is, the current maximum number of results that are processed and ready to fetch after a single database read.

-To change these properties, simply provide the new values.
-These can be provided in either order, but they must both be provided.
+To change these properties, simply provide the new values in the argument list.
+They may be provided in either order, but they must both be provided.

+Normally, the iterator's buffer-size is initially set to a low value, greater than 1, and is usually adjusted upwards to a maximum after every database read.
+This is done to improve performance for larget result sets.
+By manually setting the iterator's buffer-size, it will be fixed at that size and not automatically adjusted.

+When changing these properties, the method returns a reference to the iterator.

 #### `sth`